 Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance 23.b.
 At least 95% of children assessed as in need of therapeutic foster care placement shall be in the Therapeutic Level of Care and specific placement type that matches the Level of Care for which the child was assessed within ninety (90) days following the date of the first Level of Care Placement recommendation.
-DSS has not yet proposed Interim Benchmarks and timelines to meet final target.
-The proposed Interim Benchmarks and timelines to meet final target.
-Data are not available for this period.
+DSS has not yet proposed Interim Benchmarks and timelines to meet final target.72 Data are not available for this period.
 Data are not available for this period.
 73